Next JS vs Gatsby: Selecting the Best Tool for Your Web Development Needs

 What’s more, both Next.js and Gatsby.js have giants behind their backs.
 This makes them a safe, future-proof choice for website developers as the frameworks wouldn’t simply melt away or disappear that easily because of the lack of interest.

 As we said earlier, Next.js was designed and created by Vercel (formerly Zeit), a leading cloud deployment platform.
-After raising another $150 million in the last funding round in November 2021, the company has been valued at $2.5 billion.
-This really is a giant, and Next has rather positive prospects.
+As of 2024, the company has raised $313 million in funding and has been valued at $2.5 billion.

 This Gatsby to Netlify move can mean anything, and we’ll see what will happen.
 But the most important thing is that odds are equal now and both Next and Gatsby will continue to make a buzz in the JavaScript world.